I:Cube

 Nicolas Chaix, also known by his alias I:Cube, is a French DJ and an electronic music producer.

+Background

 Paris based, he first gained limelight on Paris' underground dance scene in the mid to late 1990s, most notably through his remix of "Around The World" by Daft Punk in 1997.
 Daft Punk had remixed one of his titles, "Disco Cubizm", in 1996.

+Career

 In 1997, I:Cube released his first album, Picnic Attack.